Inomares/katacoda-scenarios/cron/step2.md

 `* * * * * rm -rf /root/build_logs/*`{{execute}}

 Save the editor and exit.
 At each full minute, easily tracked by the broadcast we just added through the other cronjob, the contents of the build_logs folder will be removed.
+Refresh the file tree after the message is broadcasted to ensure that it worked.